ShMazumder/codespaces-xampp/readme.md

 ---

-Feel free to adjust this README to your project's needs.
-It should give a clear understanding of setting up and using the Dockerized environment with XAMPP and MySQL.
+This README provides instructions for setting up the Dockerized XAMPP and MySQL environment on both **GitHub Codespaces** and a **VPS**.
+It includes troubleshooting tips for common issues and further configuration details.
+Adjust the instructions based on your specific requirements and environment.